-And the kids, I could never explain to them why, when we lived in a beautiful little 1920’s house set in three acres of woodland, just an hour from London by train, did we haul them to the other side of the world to live on a farm and homeschool.
+It was the same with the kids.
+For years I could never explain to them why, when we lived in a beautiful little 1920’s house set in three acres of woodland, just an hour from London by train, we hauled them to the other side of the world to live under a volcano and start homeschooling.

-Then yesterday I remembered.
+Then yesterday I remembered why we left the UK.
 It all came back to me.

 I finally remembered what had made us leave Bath in the UK to go and live in New Zealand.